wid4t/SimpleRESTIntegration/README.md

-## Welcome to Github Web
+## Welcome to SimpleRESTIntegration

-in this section
+in this section we will explain how to use the simple library for get data from other resources

 You can use the [editor on GitHub](https://github.com/wid4t/SimpleRESTIntegration/edit/master/README.md) to maintain and preview the content for your website in Markdown files.